hpieterse/Figma-Component-Usage/README.md

+> **This project is no longer supported and the site is not hosted anymore**

 # Figma Component Usage

 Simple web app that finds the usages of components in a Figma file.
 The project uses the [Figma Web API](https://www.figma.com/developers) to read the content of Figma files.

-To see it in action, go to https://handsaw.co.za/figma-component-usage/
+~To see it in action, go to https://handsaw.co.za/figma-component-usage/~

 ## Getting Started